Is authenticity the secret to self-confidence?

 And funnily enough, that can be a little trickier to do…

-One of the easiest ways to step into your authenticity is to get clear on the unique set of personal values we each hold most important.
+So, one of the easiest ways to step into your authenticity is to get clear on the unique set of personal values you hold most important.

 Values are the qualities we most admire and believe in.

-They are also powerful motivators of behaviour and are behind most of what we think, feel and do – even when we don’t realise it.
+They are also powerful motivators of behaviour and are behind most of what you think, feel and do – even when you don’t realise it.

-Many of us have similar values, but even though you may have some of the same values as someone else – the meaning you give to yours will be completely unique to you.
+Many of us have similar values, but even though you may have some of the same values as other people – the meaning you give to yours will be completely unique to you.

-For example, most of us believe in things like honesty, respect, love and courage…but what do these REALLY mean for YOU?
+For example, most of us believe in things like honesty, respect, or courage…but what do these UNIQUELY mean for YOU?

-Have you ever lacked the confidence to speak your truth, or believe in yourself ?
+Have you ever lacked the confidence to speak your truth, or to believe in yourself in a particular situation?

 Or perhaps you have struggled to express your creativity, or set healthy boundaries with friends or family members?